shubhamagarwal92/shubhamagarwal92.github.io/timeline.md

 <h2> Summary </h2>

-Refer the timeline tab for graphic visualization!
+Refer the timeline above for graphic visualization!

 #### UK (2017-Present)
 I am a PhD student at the <a href="https://sites.google.com/site/hwinteractionlab/">Interaction Lab </a>, Heriot Watt University, Edinburgh, UK.
 My PhD is funded by the Canadian startup Adeptmind Inc.

 #### US (Summers 2019)
-I recently spent nice summers'19 in beautiful California at Adobe Research, San Jose, CA
+I spent nice summers'19 in beautiful California at Adobe Research, San Jose, CA

 #### France (2016-17)
 I did one year masters pursuing <strong>Data Science</strong> specialization (2016-17) in <a href="http://msiam.imag.fr">MSIAM</a> at Grenoble INP, Grenoble, France.
 My stay was supported by the IDEX scholarship.
 <br />
 <br />
-I did an internship for my Master thesis at <a href="http://www.xrce.xerox.com/">Xerox Research Center Europe (XRCE)</a> (now Naver Labs Europe), Grenoble, France under the supervision of <a href="http://www.xrce.xerox.com/About-XRCE/People/Marc-Dymetman"> Dr. Marc Dymetman</a> and <a href="http://ama.liglab.fr/~gaussier/"> Dr. Eric Gaussier </a>.
+I also did an internship for my Master thesis at <a href="http://www.xrce.xerox.com/">Xerox Research Center Europe (XRCE)</a> (now Naver Labs Europe), Grenoble, France under the supervision of <a href="http://www.xrce.xerox.com/About-XRCE/People/Marc-Dymetman"> Dr. Marc Dymetman</a> and <a href="http://ama.liglab.fr/~gaussier/"> Dr. Eric Gaussier </a>.

 #### India (1992-2016)
 I graduated with 5 year Integrated M.Tech in <a href="http://maths.iitd.ac.in/">Mathematics and Computing </a> from <a href="http://www.iitd.ac.in/">Indian Institute of Technology (IIT), Delhi </a> (2010-15).